Codes-World/FinalProject/README.md

 - Traditional online courses often fail to maintain student interest, resulting in high dropout rates and poor learning outcomes.
 - One-size-fits-all educational approaches do not cater to the diverse learning needs and paces of individual students.

-# Solution of above problem
+# Solution of above problems
 To solve this problem I create a CodeWorld online learning platform which try to solve these issue like

 - CodeWorld is available online, allowing students to access it from anywhere with an internet connection.